 C1.2 Create and translate repeating, growing, and shrinking patterns using various representations, including tables of values, graphs, and, for linear growing patterns, algebraic expressions and equations.

-Skill: Creating Various Patterns
+Skill: Creating Growing and Shrinking Patterns

 Before creating patterns, students must first recognize, compare, describe, change the representation, and extend a wide variety of patterns.

-Students demonstrate their understanding of the concept of a rule by creating a pattern and explaining it.
+Below is an example in which students demonstrate their understanding of the concept of a rule by creating a pattern and explaining it.

 Example

-Provide a recursive relationship of addition or subtraction (for example, +23 or -23).
+Provide a recursive relationship of addition or subtraction (for example., +23 or -23).
 Have students create different patterns with this relationship and compare them.

 Skill: Translating Patterns and Making Connections Between Different Representations